Welcome to Year 5!

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
 Please label bottles and refill them each day.

-This term in RE, we will be exploring the question, ‘Is it better to express your faith in arts and architecture, or charity and generosity?’
+This term in RE, we will be exploring the question, ‘why do some people believe God exists?’
 We will explore what this means in different faiths, and share our own experiences.